 Living as I do on the edge of the English Lake District, I like to go walking and do so most days.
 I am not a birder in the sense of collecting IDs, but I do like to look at birds and other wildlife, both in the hills and along the shore of the bay.
 So I usually take a pair of binoculars.
 But most full-size binoculars are just too heavy to hike with and I make do with tiny 8x20s.
 I would prefer 8x32s, with their brighter, wider view.
 But are there any light and small enough to go walking with every day?

 Nikon’s excellent HGs are just too heavy.
 Swarovski’s ELs are on the big side for my needs.
 Leica’s Ultravids are the smallest of the lot, but eye relief is too tight for me.
 The New Zeiss Conquest 8x32 HDs are too large and heavy.
 Nikon’s light and bright 8x30 EII porros aren’t waterproof and I know I’ll get caught in a storm and ruin them one day; they don’t have armouring to protect them from the inevitable bash on stile or gate either.

-Just about the only model that ticks all my boxes is the Zeiss 8x32 Victory FL, the baby brother of the 7x42 FLs I’ve owned for some years.
+Just about the only model that ticks all my boxes is the Zeiss 8x32 Victory FL, the baby brother of the 7x42 FLs I owned for years.